By Max Gao

 Frances Tiafoe snapped a four-match losing streak against Denis Shapovalov on Wednesday evening, stunning the home favorite with a 6-1, 6-4 victory to move into the third round at the 2021 National Bank Open presented by Rogers.

-On a windy evening at the Aviva Centre, Tiafoe, who already had three matches under his belt going into this highly-anticipated encounter, always seemed to have the upper hand in the early exchanges.
+On a windy evening at the Sobeys Stadium, Tiafoe, who already had three matches under his belt going into this highly-anticipated encounter, always seemed to have the upper hand in the early exchanges.
 In his first match of the week, Shapovalov struggled with his ball toss and couldn’t seem to find his rhythm with his groundstrokes, which allowed Tiafoe to reel off five games in a row from 1-all in the first set.

 While the second set was a much tighter affair, Tiafoe was able to stay on serve with Shapovalov, who used the vocal support of the home crowd to raise his level and get out of trouble in his own service games.
 In the end, however, Tiafoe would come out on top in a mammoth ninth game, where he converted his seventh break point to earn a decisive final break.
 The American didn’t face a single break point in the entire match, subduing Shapovalov after an hour and 15 minutes and earning his second win in six meetings with the Canadian.